-- Managing the annual Hunter Central Coast Innovation Festival.
+- Inaugural manager of the annual Hunter Central Coast Innovation Festival.
 Other regions, Mid North Coast and Central Coast, have adopted the festival model developed by RDA Hunter. - Initiating the Hunter Innovation Scorecard.
-The first innovation scorecard for an Australian region was launched in July 2013. - Sponsoring Creating Spaces: A community renewal conference, which attracted national and international participants to Newcastle. - Coordinating stakeholder interest groups to establish an interim Board to prepare and submit an application for the Australian Energy Industry Innovation Precinct.
-Strengthening initiatives in this key sector is recognised as a role for RDA Hunter in the Hunter Regional Action Plan to progress the NSW2021 priority to "drive economic growth and economic diversity". - · Managing the award-winning ME Program that coordinates schools and industry pathways to increase the number of high school students studying science, technology, engineering and mathematics in Years 11 and 12.
+The first innovation scorecard for an Australian region was launched in July 2013 and a second in 2014. - Sponsoring Creating Spaces: A community renewal conference, which attracted national and international participants to Newcastle. - Coordinating stakeholder interest groups to establish an interim Board for the Australian Energy Industry Innovation Precinct.
+RDA Hunter strengthens initiatives in this key sector to drive economic growth and economic diversity. - Managing the award-winning ME Program that coordinates schools and industry pathways to increase the number of high school students studying science, technology, engineering and mathematics in Years 11 and 12.

-Innovation: RDA Hunter's program of activities, projects and initiatives

-Hunter Innovation Scorecard
+Innovation: RDA Hunter's program of activities, projects and initiatives Hunter Innovation Scorecard

-This project is supported by AusIndustry, Hunter Valley Research Foundation, HUNTER 2013

-Price WaterhouseCoopers and Newcastle Innovation.
-The annual scorecard presents measurements of innovation in the region and promotes innovation as INNOVATION a comparative advantage of the Hunter.
+This project is supported by AusIndustry, Hunter Research Foundation, PwC, and Newcastle Innovation.
+The scorecard presents measurements of innovation in the region and promotes innovation as a competitive advantage of the Hunter.

-Hunter Innovation Festival
+Hunter Innovation Festival / Forum

-Delivering the annual Hunter Innovation Festival is an action that helps to "drive economic growth and economic diversity" in the region.
-The Hunter Regional Action Plan identifies RDA Hunter as the delivery lead, with NSW Trade & Investment the nominated delivery partner for this project.
+Partnering the delivery of the annual Hunter Innovation Festival / Forum is an action that helps to "drive economic growth and economic diversity" in the region.